auth0-samples/auth0-ios-swift-sample/01-Embedded-Login/Pods/Lock/README.md

 Lock Passwordless handles authentication using Passwordless & Social Connections.

-> The Passwordless feature requires your client to have the *Resource Owner* Legacy Grant Type enabled.
+> The Passwordless feature requires your application to have the *Passwordless OTP* Grant Type enabled.
 Check [this article](https://auth0.com/docs/clients/client-grant-types) for more information.

+To use Passwordless Authentication with Lock, you need to configure it with **OIDC Conformant Mode** set to `true`.

+> OIDC Conformant Mode will force Lock to use Auth0's current authentication pipeline and will prevent it from reaching legacy endpoints.
+By default this mode is disabled.
+For more information, please see the [OIDC adoption guide](https://auth0.com/docs/api-auth/tutorials/adoption).

 To show Lock, add the following snippet in your `UIViewController`